renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 exercises: 10
 questions:
 - "How can we carry out basic quality assurance in spreadsheets?"
+- "How can we track changes on Google Sheets and prevent changes if needed?"
 objectives:
 - "Apply quality assurance techniques to limit incorrect data entry."
+- "Keep track of changes and protect sheets from changes if needed."
 keypoints:
 - "Always copy your original spreadsheet file and work with a copy so you don't affect the raw data."
 - "Use data validation to prevent accidentally entering invalid data."